Vishvam10/ReMark-Backend/README.md

 # ReMark Backend

 This is the backend server for ReMark (a website annotation tool.
 More about that [here](https://github.com/Vishvam10/ReMark-Client)).
 It is built using `Flask`.
 The APIs are RESTful and are made using `Flask-RESTful`.
 The primary database, for development, testing and production is `sqlite3`.
-That is used with `SQLAlchemy` and `Flask-Migrate` to abstract the database. **The production DB however will be migrated to `PostgreSQL` in the near future**
+That is used with `SQLAlchemy` and `Flask-Migrate` to abstract the database. **The production DB however will be migrated to `PostgreSQL`**.

+**NOTE :** The production server is hosted here : "https://remark-backend.herokuapp.com/" but there are some issues with Heroku configuration at the moment and it is unusable.
+So, please use the self-hosting option to build / test the app.

 <br>